goeb/mq/README.md

   or:  mq [OPTION...] recv QNAME
 A command line tool to use Posix Message Queues from the shell

-  -m, --maxmsg=NUMBER        Maximum number of messages in queue (create) -n, --non-blocking         Do not block (send, recv) -s, --msgsize=SIZE         Message size in bytes (create) -v, --verbose              Produce verbose output -?, --help                 Give this help list
+  -f, --follow               Print messages as they are received (recv) -m, --maxmsg=NUMBER        Maximum number of messages in queue (create) -n, --non-blocking         Do not block (send, recv) -p, --priority=PRIO        Use priority PRIO, PRIO >= 0 (send) -s, --msgsize=SIZE         Message size in bytes (create) -t, --timestamp            Print a timestamp (send, recv) -v, --verbose              Produce verbose output -?, --help                 Give this help list
       --usage                Give a short usage message